 The public spending austerity programme has had and will continue to have a significant impact upon the Council's finances over the medium term and this has been reflected in the MTFS.
 At the time of writing the report the financial impact of the Covid-19 pandemic and the Government response is being considered by the Council, in terms of 2020/21 and subsequent years.
+Further information on the impact of Covid-19 is detailed below.

-The Council's Efficiency Programme has continued to review services across the Council, changing the way in which the Council delivers services in order to realise efficiencies.
+The Council has continued to review its services, changing the way in which services are delivered in order to realise efficiencies.
 In addition, the Council has continued to seek improved procurement, better utilisation of assets, changes to staff terms and conditions, collaborative working with other Councils and partner agencies and increased income from external sources in order to manage costs within the funding constraints imposed by Government.